 He was an intimate of one of the greatest courts of the Renaissance and his word-portraits of Dudley, Burghley, and even Elizabeth show up in his plays.
 The queen was a supporter, but he tried her patience with his brooding brawling personality, often resulting in lawsuits and once, in murder charges.
 Flawed as a man? yes.
 But never bland.
 Rich and deep and complex enough to have added immeasurably to our language and the understanding of our souls.

 I don’t have to commit murder to write a mystery or thriller; I only have to understand human nature.
 I don’t have to battle a mythical beast to compose Beowulf; I only have to observe ambition and heroism and mother love and what it feels like to be an outcast.

 Any artist’s best work is personal, no matter the medium; not so much in the ostensible subject matter, but in the details.

 What does my work say about me?
 Aside from there being not enough of it and what there is, incomplete?
 Some subjects keep demanding attention.
 Get it right.
 Make it work.
 Explore this in depth.
 Change the medium, not the message.
-I need to write about what I know, or want to know.
+I need to write about what I know but only as a starting point.
+What I really need to write about is what I want to know.
 And that means about what intrigues me, and that means the creative process.
+I’m curious about how it works.
 I’m fascinated by it.
-I’m curious about how it works.

 What does all this mean for me?
 What do I know now that I didn’t know before?
 And where do I go from here?